 It’s not 2008 anymore – you can’t hit page 1 on Google just by plopping down 500 words on a page or joining some shady backlink directory.
 You need to up your game.

-High quality, long form, image-heavy, and relevant blogs posts are what rank in 2019.
-(Gee, thanks for making us work harder Google.)
-And excluding on-page SEO, getting high quality, relevant backlinks from high Domain Authority sites is more important than ever.
-So how do you get the most high quality backlinks in 2019?
+High quality, long-form, image-heavy, and relevant blog posts are what rank in 2019.
+(Gee, thanks for making us work harder, Google.)
+And excluding on-page SEO, getting high quality, relevant backlinks from high Domain Authority sites are more critical than ever.
+So how do you get the most high-quality backlinks in 2019?

 The answer is modernizing and scaling your guest blogging strategy.